runarorama/runarorama.github.com/source/_posts/2015-02-08-a-better-reading-list-with-mathematica.markdown

 Here, `key` is my Goodreads developer API key, defined elsewhere.
 I put a `Pause[1]` in the call since Goodreads throttles API calls so you can't make more than one call per second to each API endpoint.
 I'm also memoizing the result, by assigning to `Ratings[id]` in the global environment.

 `Ratings` will give us an association list with the number of ratings for each score from 1 to 5, together with the total.
-For example, for the first book in their catalogue, "Harry Potter and the Half-Blood Prince", here are the scores:
+For example, for the first book in their catalogue, _Harry Potter and the Half-Blood Prince_, here are the scores:

 {% codeblock lang:mathematica %}
 In[1]:= Ratings[1]